SAIS-S2S-Technology/Roadmap/Roadmap.md

 Importantly, there is no clear distinction between teaching and learning in this process — and there shouldn't be as the ability to collaborate horizontally is our most valuable resource.

+Take a look at our [reading list](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Reading%20list.md) to see what we're thinking.

 ## Our products = our tools

 We see our 'products' as a set of tools.
 They should be used as needed and rebuilt along the way.
 There are three groups of tools —awareness, adaption and advancement.